pika/pika/README.rst

 To contribute to pika, please make sure that any new features or changes to existing functionality **include test coverage**.

-*Pull requests that add or change code without coverage will be rejected.*
+*Pull requests that add or change code without adequate test coverage will be rejected.*

 Additionally, please format your code using `yapf <http://pypi.python.org/pypi/yapf>`_ with ``google`` style prior to issuing your pull request.